Phillip Bloch: Film

 Bloch has acted in 17 films and produced two films.
 His work includes Michael Jackson: The Last Photo Shoots, The Eyes of Tammy Faye, The Intern, and The Unseen, which all premiered at the Sundance Film Festival.
 He appeared in Jay Z's Death of a Dynasty in 2003, which premiered at the Tribeca Film Festival.
 In 2004, Bloch had his first leading film role as a blind character named Sammy in the feature film The Unseen, which starred Judah Friedlander, Steve Harris and Gospel legend Shirley Caesar.
 Bloch's next lead role was in the black and white silent film Return to Babylon, which he co-produced and played the character Ramon Novarro.
 Return to Babylon was an official selection at the Glendale International Film Festival in 2015.

 In 2010, Bloch made an appearance in the Oliver Stone directed Wall Street: Money Never Sleeps, which starred Michael Douglas, Shia LaBeouf, and Carey Mulligan.
 Bloch was also featured in the independent fashion documentary, Ultrasuede: In Search of Halston.
 In 2015, Bloch was featured in Michael Jackson: The Last Photo Shoots, a behind-the-scenes documentary on Michael Jackson.

+In 2026, a documentary titled Phillip Bloch AF: Always Fashionable entered early production, focusing on the life and career of Bloch.
+Directed by Debra A. Wilson-Cary and produced by HenDar Media, the film will feature archival footage, behind-the-scenes material, and interviews with figures from the fashion and entertainment industries.